aaalgo/picpac/README.md

 PicPac: An Image Database for Deep Learning
 ===========================================

-PicPac is an image database and streamer for deep learning.
+PicPac is an image database for deep learning.
 It is developed so that the user of different deep learning frameworks can all use the same image database format.

 # Installation